Skip to main content

 Abundance Normalization

-- Understand the motivation for and the algorithm behind DSB and CLR normalizations
+• Understand the necessity for and the algorithm of CLR normalization.

-- Evaluate the effect of normalization on marker abundance
+• Evaluate the impact of normalization on protein abundance.

 The CLR algorithm